 If my methods don’t work for you, it’s completely understandable.
 So let’s talk about what your options are if you want to have a toilet in your van.

 Cleanwaste Foldable Go Anywhere Toilet

 Who it’s good for: The Cleanwaste Foldable Go-Anywhere Toilet is good for vanlifers who don’t care about regular access to a toilet but want something for #2 emergencies or extended off-the-grid stays.

 The Go-Anywhere toilet is what a lot of white water rafting guiding companies use.
 The toilet unfolds and sets up giving you a place to sit.
 You then attach a wag bag (thick light blue plastic bag) to the bottom of the toilet and you poop into that – the same kind of wag bag you would take with you if you were hiking up Mt.
 Whitney or in Southern Utah’s Coyote Gulch.
 These wag bags are double-lined to prevent leaks and when you are done, you seal it up and you simply throw it in the trash.
-This isn’t a good everyday solution since the wag bags are expensive, but they are nice to have on hand for an emergency.
+This isn’t a good everyday solution since the wag bags are expensive and not very eco-friendly, but they are nice to have on hand for an emergency.

 Nature’s Head Self Contained Composting Toilet